A Touch of Evil: Overview

 It is the only song on the album that was co-written by producer Chris Tsangarides, who wrote the song's guitar riff, while the rest of the song was written by the main songwriting team of Rob Halford, K. K. Downing, and Glenn Tipton.
 Tsangarides would team up again with Tipton for songwriting eleven years later, for Judas Priest's album Demolition, released in 2001, on which the two of them wrote the songs "Subterfuge" and "Metal Messiah".

 It is one of the few songs on the album on which the synthesizers (which had originally been featured on several songs, but had been removed from some) remained part of the song.
 These synthesizers were played by rock veteran keyboardist Don Airey.
 Between the slow drums and the eerie keyboards, the song was given a chilling sound, making it a sort of pseudo-ballad.
-However, when played live, the keyboard intro is replaced by a guitar riff.
+However, when played live, the keyboard intro is replaced by a guitar riff which Glenn plays.

 The song's lyrics deal with demonic possession, black magic, and temptation to commit acts of evil.
 However, according to Halford himself, as cited in Metal Hammer in January 2004, the lyrics deal with a love-related theme, although metaphorically.

-The song features a classically-inspired guitar solo by Glenn Tipton.
+The song features a classically inspired guitar solo by Glenn Tipton.